Octavius-Dante/Tetra-Proxima/CAPM-DAY-2/Readme.md

 </br>
 </br>

-re-deploy and run the application and check fiori preview
+re-deploy and run the application and check Fiori preview

 </br>
 </br>